 If anxiety levels are getting a little too much to handle, it may be useful to take a break and remove all stimuli around you.
 Turn off the TV, hang up the phone, put your laptop away, dim the lights.
 Sit down somewhere, straighten out your back, but make sure it’s still comfortable.
 Take a few deep breaths (inhale through the nose and count to 5, exhale loudly through the mouth and count to 5).
 Do this until you feel your heart rate decrease and you feel a calming effect.
 Then begin the process of grounding yourself.
 What can you see?
 Touch?
 Smell?
 If you feel anxiety spiking up again, take a few more deep breaths and repeat the process.

 At the end of the day, when we are feeling uncomfortable what we want is to feel comfortable, when unhappy then happy and so on.
 So, when we experience discomfort in the form of anxiety, we must first understand why we are feeling anxious before we can move on to solving it.
 It is important to face what it is we are feeling so that we can process it and let it go.
 The techniques suggested in this article are coping techniques that take care of you and your well-being.
 If none of these do the trick for you, feel free to try something else!
 So long as it doesn’t bring any kind of harm to you or others, and it makes you happy then you do you, girl!

 Important note: if you find that you tend to have feelings of anxiety often and strong enough to impact your day-to-day life, relationships with others and responsibilities, it may be worth reaching out to a mental health professional or your GP.
-They are specially trained in dealing with mental health related issues and can help you understand what you’re feeling, get to the root of it and help you find a personalised solution!
+They are specially trained in dealing with mental health-related issues and can help you understand what you’re feeling, get to the root of it and help you find a personalized solution!